 - Visitors are NOT allowed for high-risk, isolation, immunocompromised, or respiratory patients who are under observation or test positive for COVID-19.

-- We are maintaining our limited entry points at the Emergency Department and Anderton-Smith MOB (no access to the hospital from this entry) and continuing to screen everyone (including all employees and medical staff) who enters our facilities for symptoms consistent with COVID-19, per CDC guidelines.
+- We are maintaining our limited entry points at the main front lobby entrance, the emergency department and the Anderton-Smith MOB (no access to the hospital from this entry) and continuing to screen everyone (including all employees and medical staff) who enters our facilities for symptoms consistent with COVID-19, per CDC guidelines.
 Visitors who do not pass the screening at entry will be asked to reschedule their visit until they are symptom-free.

 - All of our waiting areas have been adjusted so that the chairs are six feet apart.

 - Please utilize alternative methods of communication, including technology, with patients as much as possible.
 We also have resources available for any patients that do not have technology for remote visitation.